The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

 \end{condition}

 Condition \ref{Ac} assures the candidate set is well behaved.
-The possible size of the candidate set $N$ can diverge at the rate in \eqref{N-rate}.
-This condition also requires the upper bound of the sizes of the correct models.
-We allow the correct model sizes diverge as long as $n_c d^* \ll n$.
+The possible size of the candidate set $R$ can diverge at the rate in \eqref{N-rate}.
+We allow the number of candidate models to diverge as long as $n_c d^* \ll n$.
+For instance, if $d^*$ is bounded and $n_c = O(n^{1/2})$, then $R = o(\exp(n^{1/2}))$.

-Note that the commonly used path algorithms (e.g., \pkg{glmnet}) usually yield a fixed number of models, which trivially satisfies the condition.
-In addition, we assume the existence of the optimal model.
+In the fixed $p$ scenario, the candidate set can be all the possible $2^p$ models.
+When we allow both $p$ and $n$ to diverge, we are aware that the number of the candidate models increases too, although in practice this is usually a fixed number, say, $R = 100$ in the default setting in the \pkg{glmnet} package in \pkg{R}.
+We can actually control an increasing number of candidate models by exploiting concentration inequalities.
+Condition~\ref{Ac} gives the limit of this quantity.